Ruoyao Shi (史若瑶)

 Working Papers

-1. Identification and Estimation of Nonparametric Hedonic Equilibrium Model with Unobserved Quality (December 2020, under review, new draft available soon)
+1. Identification and Estimation of Nonparametric Hedonic Equilibrium Model with Unobserved Quality (resubmission requested at Journal of Econometrics)

 Abstract: This paper studies a nonparametric hedonic equilibrium model in which certain product characteristics are unobserved by researchers.
 Unlike most previously studied hedonic models, the observed and unobserved agent heterogeneities both enter the structural functions nonparametrically.
 Prices are endogenously determined in the equilibrium.
 Using both within market and cross market price variations, I show the nonparametric identification of all the structural functions of the model up to normalization.
 In particular, the unobserved product quality function is identified if the relative prices of the agent characteristics differ in at least two markets.
 Following the constructive identification strategy, I provide easy-to-implement series minimum distance estimators of the structural functions and derive their uniform rates of convergence.
 To demonstrate the estimation procedure, I estimate the unobserved efficiency of American full-time workers as a function of age and unobserved ability.